victor-chew/espclock4/README.md

 	#define FWD_TICK_ON_US          60      // Duty cycle of forward tick pulse (out of 100us)
 	#define FWD_COUNT_MASK          1       // 0 = 8 ticks/sec, 1 = 4 ticks/sec, 3 = 2 ticks/sec, 7 = 1 tick /sec

 Fast-reverse is the most finicky to tune.
-Not only are there more parameters, different regions (typically at the 3 and 9 regions) may require different treatment, so it is not for the impatient!
+Not only are there more parameters, different clock regions (typically at the 3 and 9 regions) may require different treatment, so it is not for the impatient!

 	#define REV_TICKA_LO            35      // REV_TICKA_LO <= second hand < REV_TICKA_HI will use REV_TICKA_* parameters
 	#define REV_TICKA_HI            55      //   Otherwise, REV_TICKA_* parameters will be used